 The Technical University of Munich (TUM) has secured the title "University of Excellence" for the third time in succession.
 That makes TUM the only technical university to place among the winners in every round since the inception of the federal and state-level excellence competition in 2006.
-With the prize money of 105 million euros for the 2019–2026 period, the TUM Agenda 2030 can now be implemented.
+With the funding for the 2019–2026 period, the TUM Agenda 2030 can now be implemented.

 The Institutional Strategy: TUM Agenda 2030